jaegertracing/jaeger/docker-compose/monitor/README.md

 ### Background

-A new [Connector](https://pkg.go.dev/go.opentelemetry.io/collector/connector#section-readme) component was introduced to the OpenTelemetry Collector to provide a means of receiving and exporting between any type of telemetry.
+A new [Connector](https://pkg.go.dev/go.opentelemetry.io/collector/connector#section-readme) API was introduced to the OpenTelemetry Collector to provide a means of receiving and exporting between any type of telemetry.

 The existing [Span Metrics Processor][spanmetricsprocessor] was a good candidate to migrate over to the connector type,